These Kardashian-approved survival kits are designed for anti-preppers

 Judy might feel like a strange name for a disaster prep kit, but Huck says they chose it because it reminded people on the team of a calming aunt or grandmother.
 (Judy was a popular baby name in the 1940s, so it’s largely associated with older women.)
 “The name felt warm and comforting,” says Navitsky. “‘It was almost maternal, like everything is going to be OK.”

-The brand recommends that you familiarize yourself with the products so that you’re prepared when disaster strikes.
-Of course, thinking about a possible emergency fills me with dread, so I’ve been putting off learning how to use the hand crank radio or what to put inside the biohazard bag.
-But the whole thing seems idiot-proof enough that I’m fairly confident I’ll be able to figure out what I need even without a tutorial.
+The brand recommends that you familiarize yourself with the products, so that you’re prepared when disaster strikes.
+Of course, thinking about a possible emergency fills me with dread, so I’ve been putting off learning how to use the hand-crank radio or what to put inside the biohazard bag.
+But the whole thing seems idiotproof enough that I’m fairly confident I’ll be able to figure out what I need even without a tutorial.
 Then again, I’m probably in denial.